JR1811/create-the-server/README.md

 - module for fake dead end e.g. partly collaped
 - module with custom enemies floating from the ceeling with slow falling

-## Connection
+#### Connection

-Structure modules are connected by different lengths of segments in the building.
+Dsms modules are connected by different lengths of segments in the building.
 Short connecting sides are placed on long connecting sides and vice versa.

 - create-the-server:short
 - create-the-server:long